 So I guess I’m trying to find that happy place where stress is a positive – where it keeps me focused and feeling alive!

-Earlier this year, my stress levels were through the roof – hovering somewhere between the ‘anxiety’ and ‘breakdown’ zones.
+For much of last year, my stress levels were through the roof – hovering somewhere between the ‘anxiety’ and ‘breakdown’ zones.
 Things were kicking off at work and in life.
 I was doing marathon training but it was lacklustre.
 There were runs where I would just stop dead for seemingly no reason.
 I was sleeping badly, my diet wasn’t great, watching a little too much Netflix – my head just wasn’t in the game.

 I remember people saying how disappointed I must be, having done all the training.
 ‘What a shame’…’How frustrating’.
 I’m embarrassed to say that I was a little relieved.
 Despite having done the miles in training, not running the marathon was one more thing I didn’t have to worry about.